Understanding Your Emotions Inside Out With the Emotion Wheel: FEAR

 What Is Fear?

 Fear is a powerful and primitive emotion that we experience.
-Usually we experience the emotion of fear when there is a perceived danger, harm, or pain in our immediate surrounding.
+Usually, we experience the emotion of fear when there is a perceived danger, harm, or pain in our immediate surroundings.

 According to Plutchik’s Emotion Wheel, FEAR is the opposite emotion of ANGER!